-Reallocated Amounts
+Reallocated amounts

-The total amount, if any, of unfunded vested liability determined in any Plan year after December 31, 1999 to be nonassessable or uncollectible with respect to employers that withdrew is established as an amount to be prorated among each of the participating employers as an additional withdrawal liability amount.
+The total amount, if any, of unfunded vested liability determined in any plan year after December 31, 1999 to be nonassessable or uncollectible with respect to employers that withdrew is established as an amount to be prorated among each of the participating employers as an additional withdrawal liability amount.
 Nonassessable amounts consist of amounts deducted under the de minimis rule (ERISA Section 4209), amounts not payable because of the 20-year limit (ERISA Section 4219(c)(1)), and amounts not payable because of the limitations in the event of sale of all of the employer's assets (ERISA Section 4225).
 Uncollectible amounts consist of amounts that the Trustees have determined are uncollectible for reasons arising out of cases under federal bankruptcy law or similar proceedings.
 They also include any other amount of assessed liability determined by the Plan's Trustees to be uncollectible.

-Each annual amount of reallocable nonassessables and uncollectibles is written down by 5% of the original amount for each full year from the date as of which it was originally determined to the end of the Plan year preceding withdrawal.
+Each annual amount of reallocable nonassessables and uncollectibles is written down by 5% of the original amount for each full year from the date as of which it was originally determined to the end of the plan year preceding withdrawal.

-Affected Benefits
+Affected benefits

 A pool is added to the total amount representing the value of vested benefits that were eliminated during the year due to implementation of the Rehabilitation Plan when the Plan was in critical (Red Zone) status.
-This pool, called the Affected Benefits pool, is amortized over 15 years at the interest rate used for plan funding for the Plan year for which the pool is established.
+This pool, called the Affected Benefits pool, is amortized over 15 years at the interest rate used for plan funding for the plan year for which the pool is established.

-Proration to the Employer
+Proration to the employer

 For determining the amount of its liability in the event of its complete withdrawal, the initial amount of unfunded vested liability, each annual change in the unfunded vested liability and, each annual reallocable amount of nonassessable and uncollectible amounts is prorated to an employer on the basis of a ratio of contributions.
-The ratio is the employer's obligated contributions to the Plan to total employer contributions made to the Plan during an "apportionment base period," consisting of the 5 years ending with the end of the Plan year as of which each of the amounts was determined.
+The ratio is the employer's obligated contributions to the Plan to total employer contributions made to the Plan during an "apportionment base period," consisting of the 5 years ending with the end of the plan year as of which each of the amounts was determined.

-The total of employer contributions with respect to an apportionment base period is reduced by any contributions otherwise included in the total that were made by a significant employer that withdrew from the Plan in or before the Plan Year in which the pool arose.
-MPRA provides that contribution increases that go into effect after December 31, 2014 pursuant to a Funding Improvement Plan or a Rehabilitation Plan are also disregarded in determining the allocation of unfunded vested liability, unless the additional contributions are used to provide an increase in benefits
+The total of employer contributions with respect to an apportionment base period is reduced by any contributions otherwise included in the total that were made by a significant employer that withdrew from the Plan in or before the plan year in which the change or reallocation arose.
+The total is also reduced by any employer surcharges paid to a plan that resulted from the plan being in critical status under PPA '06.
+MPRA provides that contribution increases that go into effect after December 31, 2014 pursuant to a Funding Improvement or Rehabilitation Plan are also disregarded in determining the allocation of unfunded vested liability, unless the additional contributions are used to provide an increase in benefits.

-Payment of Withdrawal Liability
+Payment of withdrawal liability